d1agnoze/tmuxmcp/README.md

 ## MCP tools

+During MCP initialization, the server also advertises server-level instructions that tell clients to use `get_active_pane` to confirm a pane is shared and `read_active_pane` to inspect the latest shared terminal output during debugging.

 ### `get_active_pane`

-Returns the current shared pane id and selection time, or a clear message if no pane is shared.
+Checks whether a pane is currently shared and returns its pane id plus selection time, or a clear message if no pane is shared.

+Advertised tool metadata:

+- title: `Get Active Shared Pane`
+- description: explicitly frames this as the check for whether a shared pane exists
+- annotations: read-only, idempotent, non-destructive, closed-world

 ### `read_active_pane`

-Captures a fresh plain-text snapshot of the shared pane.
+Reads the latest plain-text output from the shared pane.
+This is intended for things like live logs, command output, test failures, or the current terminal screen while debugging.
 If the pane disappeared, the server clears the selection and returns a clear message.

+Advertised tool metadata:

+- title: `Read Shared Pane Output`
+- description: explicitly frames this as the entry point for logs, command output, test failures, and live terminal state
+- annotations: read-only, idempotent, non-destructive, closed-world

+Typical host/client behavior:

+- call `get_active_pane` first to confirm that a pane is currently shared
+- call `read_active_pane` when the user asks to inspect logs, terminal output, or the current state of the shared session

+## MCP metadata

+The server exposes the following MCP metadata to connected clients during initialization:

+- server name: `tmuxmcpd`
+- server title: `tmuxmcp Shared Pane Server`
+- server version: `0.1.0`
+- server instructions: describe that the server is for inspecting one user-selected tmux pane, that clients should usually call `get_active_pane` before `read_active_pane`, and that MCP access is read-only and the shared selection is in-memory only

+This matters because many MCP hosts use server instructions plus each tool's name, description, schema, title, and annotations to decide when a tool is relevant.

 ## tmux keybinding example